 New Ballpark Food for 2016: Spicy Chicken Chipper, Esskay bacon-wrapped jalapeño hot dog, High Heather Burger, and the Roma Chorizo Sausage.

 The 2015 season ranked Oriole Park at Camden Yards 19th in MLB attendance.
 Unless the Orioles are playing the Red Sox or Yankees, tickets will be easily available last minute at the main box office.
 Keep in mind that the city of Baltimore allows the resale of tickets outside of Oriole Park as long as one is selling at face value or less.

 Ballpark Chasers recommends pre-purchasing your tickets through TicketMonster.com.

 Ballpark Chasers tip: Bring your best appetite for the Left Field Club Picnic Perch.
 These seats go for $45 ($50 on game day) and include all you can eat hot-dogs, peanuts, nachos, salad, soda and popcorn.

 Ballpark Chasers birthday at the ballpark: The Baltimore Orioles would like to wish you a Happy Birthday for those who are visiting Oriole Park on their special day.
 The Orioles offer a variety of offers and packages available to help commemorate the occasion.
 For more information on birthday offerings, please call 888-848-BIRD.

 WHERE TO SIT?

 Oriole Park has seats for everyone, including an all-inclusive picnic perch, and club seats with a climate-controlled lounge.
-Explore the Oriole Park Seating Guide to learn more about these seats and everything else Camden Yards has to offer.
+Check out this guide to learn more about these seats and everything else Camden Yards has to offer.